 It’s best to avoid the crowds, otherwise, the line of cars trying to enter the neighborhood can clog up Legacy Drive.
 Go on a weeknight, either early in the evening or late, around 5:30-7 or 9-10 p.m.

 We’ve tested the following route.
-This guide will get you to the most amazing displays Christmas lights while (hopefully) stopping you getting stuck in traffic.
+This guide will get you to the most amazing displays of Christmas lights while (hopefully) stopping you from getting stuck in traffic.

 - Enter Legacy Road: Enter at Archgate Drive off Legacy Drive.

 - Note that Archgate is by far the busiest entrance to Deerfield.
 It’s not your only option.
 You can also enter off of Ohio Drive, by Courtyard Trail, looping around Ebony Court and skipping down to step four.
 There's also Adrian Way, Sundance Drive, or Quincy Lane turning right down Bettye Haun Drive.